kiba/Writings/fac/chp22_earth.md

 May inherited that look as well.
 When her teachers said that she shouldn't be dyeing her hairs, mama has to get a several letters from doctors to prove that it was all natural.

+Mama bent to the height of her child.
 "You dodged that bullet, kiddo," her mama said.

 "I am not going to get suspended?"
 May asked, worried.